cf-convention/cf-convention.github.io/discussion.md

     For proposing additions or amendments to standard names, their definitions, or other CF controlled vocabulary (area types and standardized regions).

-    The status of proposals about standard names is shown by the [CEDA vocabulary editor][vocab_editor].
+    As well as in GitHub issues, the status of proposals about standard names is shown by the [CEDA vocabulary editor][vocab_editor].
+To see a list of resolved proposals (accepted or rejected) for standard names from March 2011 onwards, click "Inactive" in the [CEDA vocabulary editor][vocab_editor]

 *   [Conventions][github_conventions]